-Operating Activities: Operating cash flows for the first nine months of fiscal 2019 consisted of our net loss, adjusted for non-cash expenses and changes in operating assets and liabilities.
-These adjustments include depreciation expense on property, plant and equipment, share-based compensation expense, amortization of intangible assets, deferred income taxes, consideration and amortization of inventory step-up and inventory related charges related to Xcerra.
-Excluding the impact of the acquisition of Xcerra, our net cash provided by operating activities in the first nine months of fiscal 2019 totaled \$3.4 million.
-Net cash provided by operating activities was impacted by changes in current assets and liabilities and included decreases in accounts receivable of \$21.8 million, accrued compensation, warranty and other liabilities of \$8.8 million, other current assets \$7.3 million, income taxes payable of \$3.7 million and accounts payable \$2.8 million and an increase in deferred profit of \$1.1 million.
+Operating Activities: Operating cash flows for the first three months of fiscal 2020 consisted of our net loss, adjusted for non-cash expenses and changes in operating assets and liabilities.
+These adjustments include impairment charges, depreciation expense on property, plant and equipment, share-based compensation expense, amortization of intangible assets and deferred income taxes.
+Our net cash provided by operating activities in the first three months of fiscal 2020 totaled \$17.8 million.
+Net cash provided by operating activities was impacted by changes in current assets and liabilities and included decreases in accounts receivable of \$17.1 million, accrued compensation, warranty and other liabilities of \$14.3 million and increases in customer advances of \$14.4 million, inventory of \$6.1 million, other current assets of \$5.9 million, income taxes payable of \$7.5 million and deferred profit of \$1.6 million.
 The change in our accounts receivable balance resulted from a sequential decrease in product shipments and the timing of the resulting cash conversion cycle.
-The decrease in accrued compensation, warranty and other liabilities resulted from cash paid for 2018 incentive compensation paid in 2019 and decreased accruals for warranty due to current business conditions.
-Tax payments made in the current year led to the decrease in income taxes payable.
-Other current assets decreased due to the amortization of payments made for insurance and software licenses and other services that are being utilized over the next twelve months and accounts payable decreased as a result of the timing of cash payments made to our vendors and suppliers Deferred profit increased as a result of deferrals of revenue in accordance with our revenue recognition policy.
+The decrease in accrued compensation, warranty and other liabilities resulted from payments of incentive compensation related to the prior year, decreased accruals for incentive compensation and warranty due to current business conditions, payments of accrued interest related to our Term B loan and a payment of \$1.5 million for contingent consideration related to our acquisition of Kita Manufacturing Ltd. in 2017.
+Customer advances increased as a result of prepayments of equipment orders received and inventory increased due to purchases made to fulfill anticipated future shipments.
+Other current assets increased due to payments made for software licenses and other services that are being utilized over the next twelve months and the increase in income taxes payable was a result of income generated in certain foreign jurisdictions and deferred profit increased as a result of deferrals of revenue in accordance with our revenue recognition policy.

-Investing Activities: Investing cash flows consist primarily of cash used for capital expenditures in support of our businesses, proceeds from investment maturities, asset disposals and cash used for purchases of investments and business acquisitions.
-Net cash used in investing activities in the first nine months of fiscal 2019 totaled \$11.8 million.
-Additions to property, plant and equipment of \$13.3 million were made to support the operating and development activities of our business.
+Investing Activities: Investing cash flows consist primarily of cash used for capital expenditures in support of our business, purchases of investments, proceeds from investment maturities, business divestitures and asset disposals.
+Net cash provided by investing activities in the first three months of fiscal 2020 totaled \$1.5 million.
+Additions to property, plant and equipment of \$1.6 million were made to support the operating and development activities of our business activities of our Semiconductor Test & Inspection segment.
+During the first quarter of 2020 we received net proceeds of \$3.0 million from the sale of our fixtures services business.